89 datasets found

 Climate models are numerical representations of the climate system.
 To capture uncertainty in projections for the future, an ensemble, or group, of climate models are run.
 Each ensemble member has slightly different starting conditions or model set-ups.
 Considering all of the model outcomes gives users a range of plausible conditions which could occur in the future.

-To select which ensemble members to use, the monthly averages of minimum surface temperature for the period 2040-2069 were calculated for each ensemble member and they were then ranked in order from lowest to highest for each location.
+To select which ensemble members to use, the monthly averages of maximum surface temperature for the period 2040-2069 were calculated for each ensemble member and they were then ranked in order from lowest to highest for each location.

 The ‘lower’ fields are the second lowest ranked ensemble member.
 The ‘upper’ fields are the second highest ranked ensemble member.
 The ‘median’ field is the central value of the ensemble.